Luis Miguel Ramis: Coaching career

 Ramis retired from the game in 2006, after three years in the Tercera División.
 His first steps in coaching (as assistant first) were spent in Real Madrid's youth categories.

 On 5 January 2016, after Zinedine Zidane was promoted to the first team following the sacking of Rafael Benítez, Ramis was appointed as head coach of Real Madrid Castilla.
 After failing to promote his team in the playoffs, he left his post by mutual consent.

-Ramis became UD Almería's second manager of the division two season on 14 March 2017.
+Ramis became Almería's second manager of the division two season on 14 March 2017.
 On 12 November, after eight matches without a win, he was relieved of his duties.

-On 24 June 2018, Ramis signed as manager of second-tier club Albacete Balompié.
-He led them to fourth place in his first season, losing 2–1 on aggregate to RCD Mallorca in the playoff semi-finals.
+On 24 June 2018, Ramis signed as manager of second-tier club Albacete.
+He led them to fourth place in his first season, losing 2–1 on aggregate to Mallorca in the playoff semi-finals.

-On 3 February 2020, Ramis was dismissed with the team now in the relegation zone with three points from their last nine games, and following elimination from the Copa del Rey by lowly UD Ibiza.
+On 3 February 2020, Ramis was dismissed with the team now in the relegation zone with three points from their last nine games, and following elimination from the Copa del Rey by lowly Ibiza.
 On 24 November, he returned to Tenerife also in the second division.

+Ramis led Tete to the play-offs in 2022, where they knocked out rivals Las Palmas but lost in the final to Girona.
+On 22 April 2023, he announced that he would leave at the end of the season.

+On 6 November 2023, Ramis was appointed manager of second-division Espanyol in place of the sacked Luis García.
+He was himself dismissed the following 12 March, and took over Burgos in the same level seven months later.